cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 ## Things You should Do before Update

-* Create a directory for your content other than *content*
+* Create a directory for your posts other than *content*
 * Copy *themes/default* to a new location